Equatorial orbits and imaging of hairy cubic Galileon black holes: Orbits around cubic Galileon black holes

 \subsection{Static and spherically symmetric case}

 To study the geodesics of the cubic Galileon static and spherically symmetric black holes obtained in~\cite{rot_cubic_BH,cubic_BH}, the procedure is to first characterize the circular geodesics.
-As mentioned in section~\ref{section_geod_QI}, regions of positive discriminant~(\ref{eq_D}) are first checked on figure~\ref{fig_D_stat} for different couplings ($\bar{\gamma}=0$ corresponding to Schwarzschild spacetime).
+As detailed in appendix~\ref{appdx_geod_QI}, regions of positive discriminant~$D$~(\ref{eq_D}) are first checked on figure~\ref{fig_D_stat} for different values of~$\bar{\gamma} = q^{3} r_{\mathcal{H}} \gamma/\zeta$, where $r_{\mathcal{H}}$ is the radial coordinate of the event horizon \footnote{ Recall that~$\bar{\gamma}$ is the only remaining dimensionless coupling parametrizing deviations because~$\eta$ and $\Lambda$ are set to $0$; the values of~$\bar{\gamma}$ considered in figure~\ref{fig_D_stat} are picked in the range leading to non-negligible metric deviations from GR~\cite{rot_cubic_BH}. } .
 Function~$D$ appears positive everywhere down to the horizon, where it diverges because of division by the lapse~$N$ which cancels at the horizon.
 Therefore, circular geodesics a priori exist everywhere for all couplings, but they necessarily become superluminal near the horizon according to~(\ref{eq_V_pm}).

 This is what figure~\ref{fig_V_stat} confirms: for each coupling~$\bar{\gamma}$, velocity diverges at the horizon so that there exists a photon ring (marked with a vertical line from~$0$ to~$1$), only beyond which timelike circular geodesics exist.
-Although~$D$ does not vary much with coupling on figure~\ref{fig_D_stat}, the velocities more strongly depend on~$\bar{\gamma}$ because function~$B$ in the denominator does (see figure 2(b) of~\cite{rot_cubic_BH}, knowing that~$B = A$ everywhere in spherical symmetry).
+Although~$D$ does not vary much with coupling on figure~\ref{fig_D_stat}, the velocities more strongly depend on~$\bar{\gamma}$ because function~$B$ in the denominator of~(\ref{eq_V_pm}) does vary (see figure 2(b) of~\cite{rot_cubic_BH}, knowing that~$B = A$ everywhere in spherical symmetry).
 More precisely, at fixed radius, the velocity of the circular geodesic decreases with increasing coupling.
 As a consequence, the photon ring gets closer to the horizon as~$\bar{\gamma}$ increases.